GabeScott/standard-works-vault/General Conference/1997 April - A Righteous Choice.md

 # A Righteous Choice

-*By By Fono Lavatai - Center Third Ward, Salt Lake Riverside Stake*
+By Fono Lavatai - *Center Third Ward, Salt Lake Riverside Stake*

 *Given in the April session of the 1997 General Conference*